Charles Mayiga

-Charles Peter Mayiga (born 1962) is a Ugandan lawyer, cultural leader and author and business man.
-He is the current Katikkiro (prime minister) of Buganda kingdom, a constitutional monarchy in present-day Uganda.
-He was appointed to that position by the reigning Kabaka of Buganda, His Majesty Muwenda Mutebi II of Buganda, in May 2013, replacing Engineer John Baptist Walusimbi.
+Charles Peter Mayiga (born 1962) is a Ugandan lawyer, cultural leader, author and businessman.
+He is the current Katikkiro (prime minister) of Buganda kingdom, a constitutional monarchy in Uganda.
+He was appointed to that position in May 2013 by the reigning Kabaka of Buganda, Muwenda Mutebi II of Buganda, replacing John Baptist Walusimbi.

 Biography

 Charles Peter Mayiga was born in Kasanje village, Kabonera Parish, Masaka District, Central Uganda. (now Masaka city) His parents are Ssaalongo Cyprian Mukasa and Nnaalongo Rebecca Kyese Mukasa.
+He is a muganda by tribe who belongs to Omutima omuyanja clan.
 He attended Butale Primary School and Nkoni Primary School.
 For his O-Level education, he attended St. Henry's College Kitovu.
 Later, he studied at St. Mary's College Kisubi for his A-Levels.
 He holds the degree of Bachelor of Laws (LLB), from Makerere University, Uganda's oldest and largest public university.
 He also holds a Diploma in Legal Practice, obtained from the Law Development Center, in Kampala Uganda's capital city.